logi74123/Hiring-Assistant-Chatbot/README.md

 * #### Organization:
    Describing the **structure** of output.

    Deliver the messages based on the language preferred by the user.
 Gather informations like Full Name, Email Address, Phone Number, Years of Experience, Desired Positions, Current Location and Tech Stacks.
-Then generate total of 3-5 technical questions to assess the candidates profiency in the stacks mentioned.
+Then generate total of 3-5 technical questions to assess the candidates proficiency in the stacks mentioned.

 * #### Purpose:
    Identify the **rhetorical purpose**